Competitive balance in the UEFA Champions League group stage: Novel measures show no evidence of decline: Methodology and data

 \subsection{Data}

-We consider all seasons between 2003/04 and 2023/24 when the basic structure of the UEFA Champions League has not changed.
+We consider all seasons between 2003/04 and 2023/24 when the tournament format of the UEFA Champions League did not change.
 The pot allocation and group rankings are readily available from several sources; we have used Wikipedia after cross-checking with the official UEFA site.

 Football Club Elo Ratings on a given date can be downloaded from \url{api.clubelo.com/YYYY-MM-DD}.
 In contrast to UEFA club coefficients, the Elo rating of a team changes during the season.
 Thus, the Elo ratings on 1 September are used for each season because the group stage is usually played between September and December.
-As usual, the Elo ratings are rounded to the nearest integer.
-Then Group B in the 2020/21 UEFA Champions League contains two teams (Shakhtar Donetsk and Borussia M\"onchengladbach) with the same value (1766), which should be broken for indices $\mathit{CB}_3^P$ and $\mathit{CB}_4^P$.
-The tie is decided by the higher value before rounding.
+The Elo ratings are rounded to the nearest integer.
+Then Group B in the 2020/21 UEFA Champions League contains two teams (Shakhtar Donetsk and Borussia M\"onchengladbach) with the same value (1766), which should be broken for indices $\mathit{DC}_3$ and $\mathit{DC}_4$.
+It is decided by the higher value before rounding, but the tie-breaking does not affect our qualitative results.